Doris Day: Early career (1938–1947)

 During the eight months when she was receiving singing lessons, Day secured her first professional jobs as a vocalist on the WLW radio program Carlin's Carnival and in a local restaurant, Charlie Yee's Shanghai Inn.
 During her radio performances, she first caught the attention of Barney Rapp, who was seeking a female vocalist and asked her to audition for the job.
 According to Rapp, he had auditioned about 200 other singers.

 In 1939, Rapp suggested the stage name Doris Day because the Kappelhoff surname was too long for marquees and he admired her rendition of the song "Day After Day".
-While working with Rapp, she sang for his band, the New Englanders, and was paid $50 per day; her manager stole half.
+While working with Rapp, she sang for his band, the New Englanders, and was paid $50* per day; her manager stole half. (*Around $1,200 a day in today's money).

 After working with Rapp, Day worked with bandleaders Jimmy James, Bob Crosby and Les Brown.
 In 1941, Day appeared as a singer in three Soundies with the Les Brown band.

 While working with Brown, Day recorded her first hit recording, "Sentimental Journey", released in early 1945 and which went to #1 on the Billboard.
 It soon became an anthem for World War II servicemen.
 The song continues to be associated with Day, and she rerecorded it on several occasions, including a version for her 1971 television special.
-During 1945–46, Day (as vocalist with the Les Brown Band) had six other top ten hits on the Billboard chart: "My Dreams Are Getting Better All the Time", Tain't Me", "Till the End of Time", "You Won't Be Satisfied (Until You Break My Heart)", "The Whole World Is Singing My Song" and "I Got the Sun in the Mornin.
+During 1945–46, Day (as vocalist with the Les Brown Band) had six other top ten hits on the Billboard chart: "My Dreams Are Getting Better All the Time", Tain't Me", "Till the End of Time", "You Won't Be Satisfied (Until You Break My Heart)", "The Whole World Is Singing My Song", and "I Got the Sun in the Mornin.
 Les Brown said, "As a singer Doris belongs in the company of Bing Crosby and Frank Sinatra."